of Warfleet in Dartmouth

 Walflete".
 As a merchant trading extensively to Europe and Newfoundland,

-he could use his own quay and avoid paying dues to Dartmouth Corporation.
-It
+he could use his own quay and so avoided paying dues to Dartmouth Corporation.

 The Roopes were